 This function must return the kernel ID of the processor which is executing the function.
 To get this, we have to read the local apic memory space, which will show the lapic of the current CPU.
 Reading the lapic, we can get its APIC ID.
 Once we have the APIC ID of the current CPU, the function will search in the Kernel/APIC array until it finds the same APIC ID.
 Then it will return the index (Kernel ID) of this position.

-2. Implement a routine to initialize the processors
+2. DONE Implement a routine to initialize the processors

 This routine will initialize the lapic of each processor and other structures needed to run the kernel.
 We can find an example of lapic initialization here reference Also, we can get more information in Chapter 8.4 and 8.11 of Intel Developer Guide, Volume 3. link